DustinVK/DustinVK/README.md

 - 👋 Hi, I’m @DustinVK.
-I am a software engineering (dmse) student at Ferris State University.
+I will have a BS in Digital Media Software Engineering in August 2022.
+-
-- 👀 I’m interested in machine learning, cloud computing, mobile and web development, applications development.
+- 👀 I’m interested in web/mobile development, machine learning, cloud computing, applications development.
-- 🌱 I’m currently learning:
-- * Building highly scalable microservices for the web
-- * How to build and improve machine learning models
-- 💞️ I’m looking to collaborate on cool and interesting projects, web apps, mobile apps, games, open source software.
+- 💞️ I’m open to collaborate on cool and interesting projects, web apps, mobile apps, games, open source software.
 - 📫 How to reach me: dustinvankrimpen@gmail.com

 <!---